-The old-school celebrity chef Fanny Cradock was never one to mince her words.
-She was in fact famous for bossing her assistants around on live television and for telling her viewers to think of a neighbour they’d never really liked, while stabbing a duck rather aggressively with two forks – one in each hand.
+Celebrity chef Fanny Cradock was never one to mince her words.
+She was in fact famous for bossing her partner Johnnie and assistants around on live TV and for telling her viewers to think of a neighbour they’d never liked, while stabbing a duck rather aggressively with two forks – one in each hand.

-Her theatrical manner allowed her to get away with it all.
-But one day her acid wit went too far and caused her to lose her job at the BBC – to be replaced by the sweet, young Delia Smith.
+Her theatrical appearance and manner allowed her to get away with it all.
+But one day, in 1976, her acid wit went too far and caused her to lose her job at the BBC – to be replaced by the sweet, young Delia Smith.

 Ms Cradock had been invited on a TV show to taste and comment on the food prepared by a housewife from Devon, and she must have been in a particularly combative mood that day.

-Not only did she upset the poor housewife by criticising her choices quite harshly, but also – or rather, especially – she hurt the national pride by stating that the English had never had a cuisine and that even the good old Yorkshire pudding came from France: “It’s la gougère bourguignonne!” she said (with the frozen smile of a 1950s American housewife).
+Not only did she upset the poor housewife by criticising her choices quite harshly; but also – or rather, especially – she hurt the national pride by stating that the English had never had a cuisine and that even the good old Yorkshire pudding came from France.

 I can’t help but wonder what she’d make of the term ‘modern British cuisine’, were she still alive.

 During her career as a television cook spanning from the 50s to the 70s, Fanny Cradock had introduced many recipes from France and Italy to a British public in dire need of culinary stimulation.

 When watching clips of her shows online, I love hearing her pronounce the names of French wines and dishes with that hilarious sense of grandeur.

-Apparently, during WWII, Ms Cradock had managed to throw great dinner parties (in spite of the rationing) by catching and cooking whatever unfortunate wildlife happened to prowl in her garden.
+During WWII Ms Cradock had managed to throw great dinner parties – in spite of the rationing – by catching and cooking whatever unfortunate wildlife happened to prowl in her garden.

 Hadn’t she existed, Fanny Cradock could not have been invented.